What Ham To Choose?

 To Prepare Your Uncooked Ham

-Place ham skin side down in vessel and cover with cool water.
-Bring water to 190ºF (simmering, not boiling).
-Cook approximately 25 minutes per pound or until 163ºF internal temperture.
-Add water as needed to keep ham covered.
-When done, take ham from vessel.
+Place ham skin side down in a large roasting pan, skin side down and cover with cool water.
+Cook to 163 degrees internal temperature (or about 25 minutes per pound) Add water as needed to keep ham covered.
+When done, take ham from pan.
 While the ham is still warm, remove skin carefully without tearing the fat.
 If a sweet coating is desired, sprinkle the fat side with brown sugar and bread crumbs and bake in oven at 400ºF. until brown (approximately 15 minutes).

-There are three easy steps to elegantly carving your Genuine Smithfield and Country Bone-In Hams.
+BONE-IN HAMThere are three easy steps to elegantly carving your Genuine Smithfield and Cuntry Bone-In Hams.

 · With ham on platter, fat side up, begin slicing about two inches from hock or small end.
 Make first cut straight through to the bone.